 5. Save time

-Recent statistics show over 1.1 million Australians with a gross income between $1 and $500,000 used a registered tax agent in 2017–18 to lodge their tax return to the ATO.
+Over 1.1 million Australians with a gross income between $1 and $500,000 used a registered tax agent in a recent year to lodge their tax return to the ATO.
 On average, these returns took 3.1 hours per form submission.
 Individuals in the same income bracket who self-prepared their tax returns for the same financial year took more than 50% longer, averaging 4.7 hours per form submitted to the ATO.

 What does it cost to use a registered tax agent?